im-razvan/CS2_TriggerBot/README.md

 ## How to execute it?
 Simply perform a `pip install -r requirements.txt` and proceed to run the Python script.
+You can change the trigger key by changing the [`settings.ini`](settings.ini) file.
+Refer to [Microsoft Docs](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) for the key codes.

 ---